-The app should be set to up for monitoring in Google Firebase.
-Each page should be linked to an event, to ensure it is easy to see
+The app should be set up for monitoring in Google Firebase.
+Each page should be linked to an event, to ensure it is easy to track.

-TRAINING MATERIALS
+TRAINING & MATERIALS

 The software developer will provide a concise PDF user guide with information on how to use the mobile app.
 It should be branded with the same graphical motif as the app itself, and be targeted to citizen users.
+The developers will train DMM ICT staff to enable them to maintain the app.